DataDog/watermarkpodautoscaler/README.md

 ```

 You can verify that this metric is indeed not available from the External Metrics Provider, which could be due to a typo in the labels, or the metric can't be fetched from Datadog (which could be due to various factors: too sparse, API down, rate limit hit...).
-You can go in the logs of the External Metrics Provider to further investigate (Deployment datadog-agent/datadog-cluster-agent, or ping #k8s-dd-agent).
+You can go in the logs of the External Metrics Provider to further investigate.

 Then we go through the Scaling velocity capping and the cooldown windows verifications.
 In the case of a scaling capping you would see something like: